iVicky7/BATCH-02/README.md

 # BATCH-02
-This is our first mini project
+This is our first project